us3-r/connection_logger/README.md

 [List for all available timezones for pytz library](https://github.com/us3-r/connection_logger/blob/main/pytz_timezone_list.py)

 ## ISSUES
+no issues for current build
-[!] currently might not work on Windows since color functions have only been tested on Linux
+> [!] currently might not work on Windows since color functions have only been tested on Linux [ FIXED ]